hashicorp/design-system/website/docs/patterns/filter-patterns/partials/core-concepts/core-concepts.md

 ### Applied filters in context

-The `Variable` should be communicated by the content within the tag.
+The `variable` determined by the combination of the `parameter`, `conditional`, and `value` should be communicated by the content within the tag.
 How explicit this communication is depends on the level of complexity, but more explicitness often benefits the user, especially when parameters might have similar labels and associated values.

 #### Explicit communication of an applied filter